Discrete Fourier Transform Functions#

 Note

-Objects of any oneapi::math::dft::descriptor
+Objects of any oneapi::math::dft::descriptor class

 must be successfully committed prior to providing them to any compute function;